chwisteeng/FindFur/README.md

 ## Project details
 This project was created on macOS Mojave Version 10.14.6 and IDLE 3.7.2.
-Profile HMM was build from HMMER3's hmmbuild - e-value is set at 0.0023 according to optimal search settings
+Profile HMM was build from HMMER3's hmmbuild
+E-value threshold is set at 0.0023 according to optimal search settings

 ## Requirements
 To run this project, the following programs are required: